EvidenceBackedPoliticalBeliefs/UnitedKingdom/IsEquityHarmful.md

 Given humans are born with involuntary biases and nepotism is almost entirely unavoidable, how can we ever have meritocracy?

-Just as with capitalism, to achieve the beneficial outcomes of the system, we must put systems in place to minimise these deleterious influences.
+Just as with capitalism, to achieve the beneficial outcomes of the system, we must put safeguards in place to minimise these deleterious influences.

 <div class="important-premise">
 <p>Like all society management systems, meritocracy needs strict guard rails to remain effective.</p>